 * * *

 All Things New Again is a family-owned furniture and paint boutique in Leesburg, Virginia (about an hour or so west of Washington, D.C.).
 We sell our unique brand of hand-painted (and sometimes decoupaged!) furniture and several lines of paint for your next DIY project.
-We also offer fun classes and workshops.
+We also offer fun painting classes and workshops.
 Please stop by the next time you are in town!

 And don’t forget to follow us on Facebook!
 Tune in every Friday at 12 noon (eastern) for Furniture Painting Friday, a live video and free online mini paint lesson.